sby505/Game/README.md

 If the user gets the word wrong, he/she is given two more chances and receives a small point deduction after each false attempt.

-After the user has attempted all the words in the file, a score is outputted along with the vocab words the user struggled with
+After the user has attempted all the words in the file, a score is outputted along with the vocab words the user struggled with.